 If you have received notification from Growth Solutions, your electric utility company has contracted with us to apply a growth regulator to one or more trees on your property at no cost to you.
 Below are Frequently Asked Questions about how our service works and is a benefit to you and your tree.

 If you have questions related to pruning or your utility services in general, please contact your utility directly.
-If your question is not here, or you would like to speak with us – you can email us at email@example.com or call one of our arborists at 1-855-922-3810 (or 888-207-8104 if you are a PG&E Customer).
+If your question is not here, or you would like to speak with us – you can email us at [email protected] or call one of our arborists at 1-855-922-3810.
 We are here to serve you.

 How do I have my tree(s) included in this program?